vmstan/gravity-sync/README.md

 - This script was designed to work with the inital release of Pi-Hole 5.0 but should work with any future versions that have a gravity.db file holding the configurations.
 - This script will not work on any version of Pi-Hole prior to version 5.0, as it uses a different list format.
 - This script has been tested with Ubuntu  and Rasbian, both based on Debian Linux.
 It will likely work on other distros but they have not been tested.
-- This script has not been tested with Docker container deployments of Pihole.
+- This script has not been tested with Docker container deployments of Pi-hole.
 I do not suspect it will work without major modifications.
-You will need Pihole setup with a "traditional" install directly in the base operating system.
+You will need Pi-hole setup with a "traditional" install directly in the base operating system.
 - This script has been tested between two Raspberry Pi 4 devices, but should work fine between any two PH instances that meet the above requirements.
 (Such as VM > VM, or VM > Pi, etc.)
 - While not strictly a requirement, for the purposes of running a multi-PH network, I suggest using your router's DHCP function (or another DHCP server) to hand out PH DNS settings to clients.
 I have not tested this script on networks using the PH DHCP function, however as outlined above it will not have any direct impact to the functionality.